Gautier Capuçon, Andrey Boreyko

 The second movement, Poco adagio, was distinctly slow (much slower than Dvořák’s annotation), atmospheric, but never overblown.
 I found the interpretation to retain attention to detail, to be careful (e.g., the pizzicati), with controlled dynamics.
 Within the wind instruments, I particularly liked the excellent horn playing.

 III.
 Scherzo: Vivace — Poco meno mosso — Vivace

 The Scherzo is a vibrant movement with a light appearance.
 Technically, it is not without challenges.
-Boreyko’s pace left room for details in articulation and dynamics, and the light playing helped maintaining transparency.
+Boreyko chose a pace that left room for details in articulation and dynamics, and the light playing helped maintaining transparency.
 Here, the violins sounded distinctly better again, their playing clear and homogeneous.
-Particularly in this movement (but also in this composition in general), I found Andrey Boreyko’s interpretation of Dvořák’s symphony to be rather instrumental than atmospheric.
+Particularly in this movement (but also in this composition in general), I found the interpretation of Dvořák’s symphony by Andrey Boreyko to be rather instrumental than atmospheric.
 I missed the Slavonic temperament that is so characteristic of most of that composer’s music.

 IV.
 Finale: Allegro